HITRUST Assurance Program FAQs

 - Caliber of Organization Performing Assessment: Is It being performed by a 3rd party?
 What are the qualifications of the firm performing the assessment?

 What are the various types of HITRUST Assessments?

-Do r2 and i1 Assessments score differently to earn HITRUST Certification?
+Does the r2 Assessment score differently than e1 and i1 Assessments to earn HITRUST Certification?

 HITRUST Certification for an r2 Validated Assessment can be achieved when the minimum compliance level (PRISMA score of 3+ or 3 or straight average score below 62 with corrective action plans) is met for all 75 CSF controls required for certification (2019 CSF v9.2 requirement).
 An e1 or i1 Validated Assessment only scores Implementation and does not use PRISM scoring, so to achieve an e1 or i1 Certification, no assessment domain’s straight-average score can be below 83.